-I deal often with early-stage startups, and many of these don’t have any customers yet (but wish they did), so it’s not surprising they still don’t think of customers as their friends.
-More disturbingly, others do have customers, but the customer service program consists of an informal focus on “problems,” rather than a proactive effort to establish a positive relationship with friends.
+I often deal with early-stage startups, and many of these don’t have any customers yet (but wish they did), so it’s not surprising they still don’t think of customers as their friends.
+More disturbingly, others have customers, but the customer service program consists of an informal focus on “problems” rather than a proactive effort to establish a positive relationship with friends.

-A while back I saw a great article titled “12 Lessons From The Best Customer Service Companies”.
-They summarized some practical lessons that I recommend from companies with the best customer service around – both what to do, and what not to do:
+I recently read a great article titled “12 Lessons From The Best Customer Service Companies”.
+They summarized some practical lessons that I recommend from companies with the best customer service around – both what to do and what not to do:

 - Keep it personal.
-Yes, a certain amount of automation is necessary for efficiency, but customers should never feel like they are at the mercy of machines when all they really want is to talk to a human being.
+Yes, a certain amount of automation is necessary for efficiency, but customers should never feel like they are at the mercy of an AI chatbot when they want to talk to a human being.

 - Don’t make the customer work.
-Many companies build friction into their support systems by forcing customers to remember arcane account or customer numbers, e-mail addresses, or passwords before being helped.
+Many companies build friction into their support systems by forcing customers to remember arcane user IDs, account numbers, or passwords before being assisted.

 - Foster relationships.
-When it comes to major, life-changing purchases, simply answering a customer’s questions is not enough.
+Regarding major, life-changing purchases, simply answering a customer’s questions is not enough.
 To close large sales, a firm’s customer service staff needs to build and foster relationships with customers.

 - Go above & beyond.
-No small amount of customer frustration comes from the perception that companies are doing the bare minimum to satisfy them.
+No small amount of customer frustration comes from the perception that companies do the bare minimum to satisfy them.
 Actions clearly above and beyond make the customer feel completely taken care of.

 - Be enthusiastic.
-Another way to show customers that they’re in good hands is to be really, truly, palpably enthusiastic about your products.
+Another way to show customers that they’re in good hands is to be truly enthusiastic about your products.
 Customers like to believe that businesses believe in the virtues of their offerings on a level transcending profit.

 - Be helpful without being annoying.
-The overzealous floor clerk might think he’s helping by following you from aisle to aisle, but in truth, he is actually getting in the way.
+The overzealous floor clerk might think he’s helping by following you from aisle to aisle, but in truth, he is getting in the way.
 The challenge is to assist customers without stepping on their toes.
 Also, make sure you have the right customer support tools.
-Check out this comparison for more details
+Check out this comparison of SaaS tools for more details

 - Even online retailers need phone support.
-A mistake of online retailers is to assume “since we’re online, we don’t need a support number.”
-Web retailers typically direct all questions to a form that most people assume will never get answered by anyone.
+A mistake online retailers often make is to assume: “Since we’re online, we don’t need a support number.”
+Web retailers typically direct all questions to an online form that people assume will never get answered.

 - Unabashedly seek to out-serve competitors.
-Deliberately and un-apologetically striving to out-serve your competitors.
-Take stock of how the other companies in your industry interact with customers and seek out specific ways to do a better job of it.
+Deliberately and unapologetically striving to out-serve your competitors.
+Take stock of how the other companies in your industry interact with customers and seek out specific ways to do a better job.

 - Train rank & file employees in your customer service specifics.
-Great customer service is not commanded down from the top by written edicts and policies.
-Every company known for outstanding service has made a conscious decision to train its rank and file employees in how to properly assist their customers.
+Excellent customer service is not commanded down from the top through written mandates and policies.
+Every company known for outstanding service has consciously decided to train its rank-and-file employees to assist their customers properly.

 - Always innovate.
 Contrary to some assumptions, customer service isn’t all about direct business-to-customer interactions.
 Even the most courteous and professional staff can’t rescue a stagnant company selling the “same old same old” year after year.

 - Create a desire to belong.
 Finally, among the most powerful customer service techniques is creating a desire to belong.
-Customers with a desire to belong are fiercely loyal and provide positive testimonials and word-of-mouth advertising money can’t buy.
+Customers who desire to belong are fiercely loyal and provide positive testimonials, and word-of-mouth advertising money can’t buy.

 Customer service, like any aspect of business, is a practiced art that takes time and effort to master.
 Treat your customers like your friends, be ready to show them a little extra love, and your business will always be remembered as the best.